CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Ok!
 So having said ALL that.. where can one find plant medicine ceremonies in Cartagena (and the relatively accessible beyond)?

-A reliable starting point is an island location on Tierra Bomba about 15 minutes by boat from Cartagena mainland (we won't reveal names here, just in case) which offers monthly and bi-monthly plant medicine ceremonies.
-Send us an email to info@cartagenaconnections.com using reference Tierra Bomba Plant Medicine and we can send through their agenda of events.
+A reliable starting point is an island location on Tierra Bomba about 15 minutes by boat from Cartagena mainland which offers monthly and bi-monthly plant medicine ceremonies.
+Visit their website for more information: www.namastebeachclub.com/ceremonias/

 They work directly with indigenous communities and spiritual community leaders, ensuring medicine is sourced sustainably.
 The location is beautiful with lots of spaces for connection with nature and the elements, beautiful trees, traditional malokas, mindful musicians.